mdaveijk/S3-Portfolio/README.md

 In this section, I will discuss how I applied the IPS learning outcomes to the development of CineMatch.
 Upon taking a closer look, I realized that each outcome represents a part of the software development cycle, with **[Professional](#25-professional-lo8)** being a continuous process as developers are always busy with research and improving their skills and knowledge.

 During the **[analysis phase](#24-requirements-and-design-lo6)**, I focused on gathering requirements and designing the most suitable architecture for the project.
 In the **[building phase](#21-web-application-lo1)**, I used React, SpringBoot, and Hibernate as my tech stack of choice to develop the web application.
-For the **[testing phase](#22-software-quality-lo2)**, I focused on ensuring software quality through various testing techniques.
-Finally, in the **[release phase](#23-cicd-lo4)**, I plan to use Docker to implement a continuous integration and delivery to complete the software development cycle and release of CineMatch.
+For the **[testing phase](#22-software-quality-lo2)**, I setup a quality plan which contains various testing techniques.
+Finally, in the **[release phase](#23-cicd-lo4)**, I setup a CI-pipeline that builds and publishes Docker images to DockerHub, enabling continuous integration and delivery to complete the software development cycle and release of CineMatch.

 ## 2.1 Web Application (LO1)